open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Alternatives

-There was a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2501688210) to make the `LoggerConfig` to support also dynamic evaluation instead of supporting only declarative configuration.
+There was a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2501688210) to make the `LoggerConfig` to support dynamic evaluation instead of supporting only static configuration.
 However, it seems that the purpose of the `LoggerConfig` is static configuration.
 Moreover, both (5) and (6) use cases are coupled to log record processing, therefore it seems more straighforward to extend `LogRecordProcessor`.